estelle/flexbox/draft/04_flex_examples.md

 		flex-direction: column;
 	}

-We also direct the &lt;main> to take all the available space.
+We also direct the &lt;main> to take all the available space: it is the only flex item with a non-null growth factor.

 The key difference is whether the height of the body is 100vh or at minimum 100vh, and whether the &lt;main> is allowed to shrink.

 In our first example, in figure ?, we want the sticky footer to always be present.
 If there is too much content in the main area, it should shrink to fit.
-If there isn't enough text to fill the screen, it should grow.
-Our footer must always be visible.
+If there isn't enough text to fill the screen, it should grow, making our footer always visible.

 	body {
     display: flex;